lakshikaparihar/Javascript-.js/values_and_variables/README.md

 * String is indexed starting from 0 and can be accessed but can't be modified

 #### String Properties

+> if we are searching for index out of league then it will show undefined.

 * String.length

 > To get the last character of a string we can do it like this a[a.length - 1]